tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

               <limitations_bytes_in_index_key>`.
 A varbinary byte sequence
               does not have a :ref:`collation <index-collation>`
               because its contents are not UTF-8 characters
-            - memtx TREE or HASH indexes;
+            - memtx TREE, HASH or BITSET (since version 2.7) indexes;

               vinyl TREE indexes
             - '\\65 \\66 \\67'